Accessing Genetic Services

 Genetic counseling is the process of helping people understand and adapt to the medical, psychological and familial implications of genetic contributions to disease.
 This process integrates risk assessment, education, and counseling.
 In some cases, it includes the offer of genetic testing, decision-making support, and interpretation of results.
 Genetic counseling is best provided by specialists with knowledge and experience in clinical genetics, such as genetic counselors, physician geneticists, and advanced practice nurses trained in genetics.
 Qualified genetic professionals are board certified or state licensed.

 Patient Talking Points about Referral

-The following points are important for you to convey to the patient in order for him or her to fully benefit from a genetic counseling appointment.
+The following points are important for you to convey in order for the patient to fully benefit from a genetic counseling appointment.